 From the 3–16 August, Fairtrade Fortnight will be celebrated across Australia and New Zealand.
 Here at Seven Women we are excited to share the wealth of goodness that comes from buying fair trade products and supporting the fair trade industry.

 The fair trade industry tackles issues across the globe including environmental conservation, child labour, gender equality and the exploitation of workers.
 A fantastic example is the Association for Craft Producers (ACP) based in Nepal who, with their fair trade certification, provides design, management and marketing services to low-income craft producers in Nepal.

 This organisation helps expand the craft producers' work whilst also ensuring that they receive fair wages and benefits.
-By becoming aware of which businesses and products are fair trade certified everyone can become more conscious and responsible consumers.
+By becoming aware of which businesses and products are fair trade certified, everyone can become a more conscious and responsible consumer.

 We support fair trade in multiple ways.
 On our projects, we always make sure to source our materials and goods from local Nepali markets and small businesses.

 The women employed in our manufacturing and crafts unit are paid and treated fairly.
 One hundred per cent of our profits are spent on paying wages and providing the women and their communities with assistance and training.
 The women that we employ are heavily involved in the business's decision-making process.